Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Stabilizer construction algorithms of quantum polar stabilizer codes

-For bit-flip channel $\mathcal{E}$ with error probabilit $p$, we first compute $k^\prime=\left\lfloor N\times(1-H(p))\right\rfloor$.
-We rank the quantum coordinate channels in descending order according to the weight of their corresponding logical $X$ operators.
-Then we assume that the weight of stabilizer generator corresponding to $k^\prime$th quantum coordinate channel is $2^x\ (0\le x\le n=\log_2{N})$.
-According to Lemma \ref{lemma3}, the minimum weight of logical $X$ operators is $2^{n-x}$.
+For bit-flip channel $\mathcal{E}$ with error probabilit $p$, under the CA algorithm, the number of logical qubits of QPSC is $k=\left\lfloor N(1-H(p))\right\rfloor$.
+We rank the quantum coordinate channels in descending order according to the weight of their corresponding stabilizer generators.
+Since there might be more than one coordinate channels with the same stabilizer generator weight, this ranking method will rank the coordinate channels block by block, and those coordiante channels in the same block have the same stabilzer generator weight.
+Then we assume that the weight of stabilizer generators of $\left( N-k\right)$th quantum coordinate channel is $2^x\ (0\le x\le n=\log_2{N})$.
+According to Lemma \ref{lemma3}, the minimum weight of logical operators is $2^{n-x}$.
 Notice that there are $\binom{n}{x}$ quantum coordinate channels that the weight of their corresponding stabilizer generators is equal to $2^x$.
-If these $\binom{n}{k}$ channels are all chosen to transmit frozen qubits, the total number of stabilizer generators will be $\sum_{k=x}^{n}\binom{n}{k}$ and the minimum weight of logical operators will increase to $2^{n-x+1}$.
+If these $\binom{n}{x}$ channels are all chosen to transmit frozen qubits, the total number of stabilizer generators will be $\sum_{m=x}^{n}\binom{n}{m}$ and the minimum weight of logical operators will increase to $2^{n-x+1}$.
 We can see that this can help to improve the error correcting capability of QPSCs, since it increases the number of stabilizer generators and the code distance.
-Notice that we select a block of quantum coordinate channels that the weight of their corresponding stabilizer generators is equal to $2^x$, hence this algorithm is called block selection.
-The detailed process is below,
+Notice that we chose quantum coordinate channels in a block-wise way.
+If a coordiante channel is chosen to transmit frozen/data qubits, the whole block it belongs to will be chosen to transmit frozen/data.
+Hence this algorithm is called block selection.
+The detailed process is as follows.